apache/spark/README.md

-Please refer to the build documentation at ["Specifying the Hadoop Version"](http://spark.apache.org/docs/latest/building-spark.html#specifying-the-hadoop-version) for detailed guidance on building for a particular distribution of Hadoop, including building for particular Hive and Hive Thriftserver distributions.
+Please refer to the build documentation at ["Specifying the Hadoop Version"](http://spark.apache.org/docs/latest/building-spark.html#specifying-the-hadoop-version) for detailed instructions on building for a particular distribution of Hadoop, including building for specific Hive and Hive Thriftserver distributions.

 ## Configuration